gitkong/FLTableViewComponent/README.md

-# FLTableViewComponent
+# FLTableComponent for tableView and collectionView

 ## Introduce

-A component for tableView, which can greatly reduce your controller codes, also, you can set header or footer more easily
+A component for tableView and collectionView, which can greatly reduce your controller codes, also, you can set header or footer more easily

 ## Requirements